Reassuring Developments Amid the Covid-19 Pandemic

 Surely they were created as a form of insurance, which has been a necessary evil for centuries.
 Some people lose out, paying premiums against a risk that never materialises.
 Others gain by receiving money to cover losses as a result of a disaster of some kind.

-With the relaxing of rules and guidelines and children returning to school, there are already signs the number of Coronavirus cases are on the increase.
+With the relaxing of rules and guidelines and children returning to school, there are already signs that the number of Coronavirus cases is on the increase.

 Let us hope that the Nightingale hospitals are eventually dismantled without having treated any patients.
 In my humble opinion, the cost will have been money well spent.